timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-07-16
+# Today is 2019-07-17

 ## Objectives for the day:

-- Define obstacle physics in data driven format (json).
+- Obstacles!
-- Create bigger boxes
+- Get the obstacles sized up
-- Create stacks of tires.
+- Make TireStacks, haybales and cones.

 # Purpose